dotnet-foundation/projects/readme.md

 The Project Committee manages the day to day requirements of Projects.
 This includes but is not limited to the following:

 - Review and evaluate new Project applications
-- Monitoring health of existing Projects
+- Monitor health of existing Projects
-- Handling the retirement of Projects
+- Handle the retirement of Projects
-- Providing support to Projects.
+- Provide support to Projects

 ## Organizational Structure